-Will Smith, who turns 50 today, is one of the most successful movie stars of the last 20 years, and his trajectory to that place was meteoric.
+At 50, Will Smith is one of the most successful movie stars of the last couple decades, and his trajectory to that place was meteoric.
 From youthful rap to The Fresh Prince of Bel-Air to Independence Day to global domination, Smith was on you so fast you barely had time to register that he’d taken over the world.
-With few missteps, he has remained likable and relatable, even when his star has taken a dip or two.
+And in recent years, he has remained likable and relatable, even when his star has taken a dip or two.
 He even managed to still be charming in Suicide Squad, which one would have thought impossible.

-And don’t think he doesn’t have depth, either, both playing “serious” roles like in Ali and blockbusters like I Am Legend.
-But Will Smith, even with his missteps, remains the sort of movie star you just don’t see anymore.
-There will never be another one like him, so, in honor of the actor hitting the half-century mark, we went back and ranked all of his movie performances.
+And don’t think he doesn’t have depth, either, playing “serious” roles in both dramas (Ali) and four-quadrant blockbusters (I Am Legend).
+Even with his missteps, Smith remains the sort of movie star you just don’t see anymore.
+With the release of Aladdin, we went back and ranked all of his movie performances.

 The debacle that prompted Smith to take an 18-month hiatus from acting, After Earth really is as bad as you remember: an overly ponderous, drag-ass sci-fi action-drama in which Will’s son Jaden wholly lacks the charisma that made his dad a mega-star.
 What undoubtedly made its failure harder on Smith was that he had dreamed up the original story and thrust his son into the central role, figuring it would propel him up the Hollywood food chain.
 Maybe that’s why Smith looks so glum throughout the film: He seems to be realizing in real time what a bad idea After Earth was.

 27. Collateral Beauty (2016)